-I come to metalworking from a design background, and my work across all mediums tends to honor the same qualities: bold shapes, carefully-considered weight and movement, and a uniquely human details.
-I aim to make pieces that are well-crafted and timeless—that become more beautiful as they age and take on new character.
+I come to metalworking from a design background, and my work across all mediums honors the same qualities: bold shapes, considered weight and movement, and a deeply human details.
+I aim to make pieces that are crafted and timeless—that become more beautiful as they age and take on new character and meaning.

-Most of my work begins life as pencil sketches on paper.
-They’re revised and often go through a few iterations before being carved by hand in wax.
-These tiny wax sculptures are turned into solid metal using a technique called lost wax casting, and each one is finished by hand.
+Most of my work begins as sketches on paper.
+They’re revised and often go through a few iterations of carving by hand in wax.
+These tiny wax sculptures are turned into solid metal using a technique called lost wax casting.
+Each one is finished by hand.

 All my work is made locally and finished in my space in Brooklyn, NY.